memoizr/snitch/guides/docs/in depth/Mastering-Snitch-Decorations.md

 }
 ```

 By mastering Snitch's decoration system, you can implement sophisticated middleware chains with minimal code, keeping your routes clean and focused on business logic.
 Decorations provide a powerful, composable way to handle cross-cutting concerns in your application.
+By mastering Snitch's decoration system, you can implement sophisticated middleware chains with minimal code, keeping your routes clean and focused on business logic.
+Decorations provide a powerful, composable way to handle cross-cutting concerns in your application.